Mortgage availability: Is mortgage lending tightening & is specialist finance a viable alternative?

 Declining house prices and rising costs

 Mike also noted house price “wobbles” likely made lenders – and their credit risk executives – worry about mortgage affordability.
-Since September, on average, property prices across the UK have been in marginal decline, according to Land Registry data.
-This bucked the trend of rising prices we saw in the months leading up to September, jumping by around £20,000.
+In the months that followed the mini-Budget, on average, property prices across the UK marginal declined, according to Land Registry data.
+This bucked the trend of rising prices we saw in the months leading up to September 2022, jumping by around £20,000.

 And while property prices began to marginally decline, other costs started to rise.
 Base rate hikes, an energy crisis, and runaway inflation dominated the 2nd half of 2022.
 Mainstream lenders likely became increasingly worried about customers repaying their loans at all – especially their BTL mortgages.

-When addressing the question of is mortgage lending tightening, you’ll want to think about rental income and interest rates.
+When addressing the question of mortgage availability, you’ll want to think about rental income and interest rates.
 Generally, lenders assess affordability for BTL mortgages by comparing gross rental incomes with interest payments via an interest coverage ratio (ICR).
 As such, where mortgage costs rise, landlords need to raise rent accordingly.
 Banks typically need an ICR of between 125% and 145%.

 But, as we saw sharp rises in mortgage rates, ICR calculations were skewed.
 Mortgage rates rose, but rents didn’t keep pace, according to analysis from Carl Summers Financial Services.

-Source: The Telegraph, The Guardian, FT Advisor, Land Registry, Land Registry, Moneyfacts
+Source: The Telegraph, The Guardian, FT Advisor, Land Registry, Land Registry, Moneyfacts, Financial Times, Moneyfacts, The Sun

 Buy to let mortgage guide